William Milliken

-William Grawn Milliken (March 26, 1922 – October 18, 2019) was an American businessman and politician who served as the 44th governor of Michigan.
-A member of the Republican Party, he is the longest-serving governor in Michigan history, serving more than three full four-year terms from 1969 to 1983.
+William Grawn Milliken (March 26, 1922 – October 18, 2019) was an American businessman and politician who served as the 44th governor of Michigan from 1969 to 1983.
+A member of the Republican Party, he assumed the governorship following the resignation of George Romney and went on to win three terms in 1970, 1974, and 1978, becoming the longest-serving governor in Michigan history.
 During this period he dealt with dramatic changes to the state economy, due to industrial restructuring and challenges to the auto industry, resulting in loss of jobs and population from Detroit, the state's largest city.
 He also oversaw the PBB crisis and adopted a policy of environmental protection and conservation.

 Early life

 Milliken was born in Traverse City, Michigan, the second child in a family devoted to public service.
-His father, James T. Milliken, served as mayor of Traverse City and as Michigan State Senator for the 27th District, 1941–50, and his mother Hildegarde (née Grawn) served on the Traverse City School Board; she was the first woman elected to public office in the city.
+His father, James T. Milliken, served as mayor of Traverse City and as Michigan state senator for the 27th District, 1941–1950, and his mother Hildegarde (née Grawn) served on the Traverse City School Board; she was the first woman elected to public office in the city.
 Milliken's paternal grandfather James W. Milliken had previously one term as a Michigan state senator from the 27th District, 1898–1900.

 After graduating magna cum laude from Traverse City Senior High School, Milliken entered Yale University, where he met his future wife, Helen Wallbank.
 In 1942, he interrupted his studies to enlist in the Army Reserve Corps and, in early 1943, volunteered for the Army Air Corps.
 During World War II, he flew 50 combat missions as a waist-gunner on B-24 bombers and survived two crash landings.
 He received seven military honors, including the Purple Heart and Air Medal.

 On October 20, 1945, one month after his honorable discharge, Milliken married Helen.
-The couple had two children: a daughter, Elaine, a lawyer and feminist who died of cancer in 1993; and a son William, Jr. The following spring, Milliken graduated from Yale.
+The couple had two children: a daughter, Elaine, a lawyer and feminist who died of cancer in 1993; and a son, William, Jr. The following spring, Milliken graduated from Yale.